 There is created the Minnesota Foundation for Student Organizations.
-The purpose of the foundation is to promote vocational student organizations and applied leadership opportunities in Minnesota public and nonpublic schools through public-private partnerships.
+The purpose of the foundation is to promote career and technical student organizations and applied leadership opportunities in Minnesota public and nonpublic schools through public-private partnerships.
 The foundation is a nonprofit organization.
 The board of directors of the foundation and activities of the foundation are under the direction of the commissioner of education.

 The board of directors of the Minnesota Foundation for Student Organizations consists of:

-(1) seven members appointed by the board of directors of the school-to-work student organizations and chosen so that each represents one of the following career areas: agriculture, family and consumer sciences, service occupations, health occupations, marketing, business, and technical/industrial;
+(1) seven members appointed by the board of directors of the career and technical student organizations and chosen so that each represents one of the following career areas: agriculture, family and consumer sciences, service occupations, health occupations, marketing, business, and technical/industrial;

 (2) seven members from business, industry, and labor appointed by the governor to staggered terms and chosen so that each represents one of the following career areas: agriculture, family and consumer sciences, service occupations, health occupations, marketing, business, and technical/industrial;

-(3) five students or alumni of school-to-work student organizations representing diverse career areas, three from secondary student organizations, and two from postsecondary student organizations.
-The students or alumni shall be appointed by the criteria and process agreed upon by the executive directors of the student-to-work organizations; and
+(3) five students or alumni of career and technical student organizations representing diverse career areas, three from secondary student organizations, and two from postsecondary student organizations.
+The students or alumni shall be appointed by the criteria and process agreed upon by the executive directors of the career and technical organizations; and

 (4) four members from education appointed by the governor to staggered terms and chosen so that each represents one of the following groups: school district level administrators, secondary school administrators, middle school administrators, and postsecondary administrators.

-Executive directors of vocational education student organizations are ex officio, nonvoting members of the board.
+Executive directors of career and technical education student organizations are ex officio, nonvoting members of the board.

-The foundation shall advance applied leadership and intracurricular vocational learning experiences for students.
+The foundation shall advance applied leadership and intracurricular career and technical learning experiences for students.
 These may include, but are not limited to: